click to hide/show image |

 The twenty-two trumps

-Here I shall simply list them in the Marseille-style order, calling to mind that early decks had neither number nor title.
-In the Marseille-style, the thirteenth card often carries no title (though some, such as the early Noblet deck, does!), and the Fou or Mat carries no number (though placed by some, including myself, as the twenty-second card).
-In the list which ensues, I have retained (in red) the French title when its common translation misleads.
+Here I shall simply list them in the classical or 'Marseille'-style order, calling to mind that early decks had neither number nor title.
+In the Marseille-style, the thirteenth card often carries no title (though some, such as the early Noblet deck, do!), and the Fou or Mat carries no number (though placed by some, including myself, as the twenty-second card).
+In the list which ensues, I have retained (in red) French titles when its common translation misleads.

 I–Bateleur; II–Popess; III–Empress; IIII–Emperor; V–Pope; VI-L'Amoureux; VII–Chariot; VIII–Justice; VIIII–Hermit; X-Wheel of Fortune; XI–La Force; XII–Le Pendu; XIII–Death; XIIII–Temperance; XV–Devil; XVI–Maison Dieu; XVII–Star; XVIII–Moon; XVIIII–Sun; XX–Judgement; XXI–the World; Fou